-For some of these methods, professionally-supported implementations are available. {\it Chombo}, for example, is a particularly well-developed AMR package \citep{Chombo}.
+For some of these methods, professionally-supported implementations are available. {\codestyle Chombo}, for example, is a particularly well-developed AMR package \citep{Chombo}.
 It permits the use of two different methods to divide up regions into separate grids, embedded boundaries and mapped multiblocks.
 There are also relativistic versions of these fixed multiblock methods \citep{Clough2015,Schnetter2014}.
-General relativistic hydrodynamics has been treated \citep{Blakely2015} using the techniques of {\it Overture} \citep{Overture}, which offers users the option of moving overlapping grids.
-Numerical relativity calculations can use multiblock infrastructure with AMR, but all dependent variables must be defined to a global Cartesian tensor basis \citep{Llama}.
+General relativistic hydrodynamics has been treated \citep{Blakely2015} using the techniques of {\codestyle Overture} \citep{Overture}, which offers users the option of moving overlapping grids.
+In this approach, a composite grid is formed in order to bridge two contrasting overlapping grids, with data from each interpolated onto the composite grid \citep{ChesshireHenshaw1990}.
+Numerical relativity calculations can use multiblock infrastructure with AMR, but all dependent variables must be defined in terms of a global Cartesian tensor basis \citep{Llama}.
 Similarly, there are numerous MPMD systems permitting computation of different physics in different parts of a global system.
-These range in their applications from linking multiscale fluid simulation to molecular dynamics \citep{Nie2006} to modeling bloodflow through the brain \citep{Grinberg2013}.
+These range in their applications from linking multiscale fluid simulation to molecular dynamics \citep{Nie2006} to modeling blood flow through the brain \citep{Grinberg2013}.

-Another approach to solving the problems of multiple scales, but not multiple physics, is the use of moving unstructured grids (e.g., the codes {\it AREPO}: \citealt{Springel2010} and {\it TESS}: \citealt{Duffell2011}).
+Another approach to solving the problems of multiple scales, but not multiple physics, is the use of moving unstructured grids (e.g., the codes {\codestyle AREPO}: \citealt{Springel2010} and {\codestyle TESS}: \citealt{Duffell2011}).
 Schemes like these very flexibly place resolution where it is required for the hydrodynamics.
 It has also recently become possible to extend them from hydrodynamics to magnetohydrodynamics \citep{Duffell2016,Mocz2016}.
 They do not, however, naturally retain the virtues of conforming to natural symmetries of the problem (e.g., suppressing numerical diffusion by aligning cell axes with the fluid velocity), nor do they readily permit the use of contrasting physics in different regions.
 With significant effort, it is possible to avoid the first drawback \citep{Duffell2016}, but a new solution must be created for each new problem.

 Despite the real successes of all these different schemes, there remain significant barriers to their employment on many kinds of problems.
 Multiblocks must fit smoothly against one another in a fixed configuration, while embedded boundaries require Cartesian grids.
 Neither of these allows relative motion of the cell blocks.
 Most importantly, none of the methods introduced so far achieves the simplification and efficiency gains that arise from following moving regions' physics in their own reference frames.